 Students of English Literature find their knowledge and skills useful in courses and careers where ideas, analysis and communication skills are vital.
-English Literature is very well regarded by higher education institutions.
+Regarded as one of the 'facilitating subjects', English Literature is very well thought of by higher education institutions.
 It will enhance opportunities in almost any area of commerce, industry or social services.